smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 # Behavior of NULLS

-The following document is written for 'Microsoft SQL Server T-SQL', but you can easily modify it to your flavor of SQL.

 To record missing or unknown values, users of relational databases can assign NULL markers to columns.
 NULL is not a data value, but a marker representing the absence of a value.

 NULL markers can mean one of two things:
-The column does not apply to the other columns in the record.
+1)  The column does not apply to the other columns in the record.
-The column applies, but the information is unknown.
+2)  The column applies, but the information is unknown.

 Because NULL markers represent the absence of a value, NULL markers can be a source of much confusion and trouble for developers.

-To best understand NULL markers, one must understand the three-valued logic of true, false, or unknown, and recognize how NULL markers are treated within the different constructs of the SQL language.
-The join syntax will treat NULL markers differently than set operators, and a unique constraint will treat a NULL marker differently than a primary key constraint.
+To best understand NULL markers, one must understand the three-valued logic of TRUE, FALSE, or UNKNOWN, and recognize how NULL markers are treated within the different constructs of the SQL language.

-Because NUL markers do not represent a value, SQL has two conditions specific to the SQL language:
+Because NULL markers do not represent a value, SQL has two conditions specific to the SQL language:
 1)  `IS NULL`
 2)  `IS NOT NULL`